jbshep/conversational-python/docs/source/ch8_searchsort.rst

 (Optional) Using Recursion to Search
 ------------------------------------

 This section will be added at a later date.
+The author will also add an optional section in the Functions chapter to describe what recursion is before we get here.

 .. _sec_searchsort_exercises: